 The only real way to prevent a reaction is to completely avoid foods you're allergic to.
 Eating even a tiny bit of a food you are allergic to can cause a serious reaction.

 Avoiding a food you're allergic to means more than not eating that food.
 Some people even have to avoid touching or breathing in foods they're allergic to.
 Sometimes things that aren't food — like cosmetics — may still contain ingredients you're allergic to.

-Here are three ways to avoid coming into contact with foods you may be allergic
+Here are important ways to avoid coming into contact with foods you may be allergic to: